 Platforms in train stations should always be clearly defined with both visual and tactile indicators.
 Attention TWSIs must be installed in a continuous line along the platform edge, extending the entire length of the platform.

 Where entrances to a train or LRT vehicle are known with a high degree of certainty, provide additional visual and tactile indications of where best to wait.
-This will avoid pedestrians with vision loss having to navigate quickly should they find themselves between doors or, worse yet, between cars.
+This will avoid pedestrians impacted by blindness having to navigate quickly should they find themselves between doors or, worse yet, between cars.

 Further information is provided in the section Platform Edges.